hansiang93/cs2102database/docs/api.md

 - [ ] Get projects filtered by name
 - [ ] Get projects filtered by categories
-- [ ] Get projects filtered by progress
+- [ ] Get projects filtered by FUNDED OR NOT
 - [ ] Get project investors and their values
 - [x] Get all Usernames and their information (for Admin)